PowerLedger/powr/docs/src/developing/backwards-compatibility.md

 title: Backward Compatibility Policy
 ---

-As the Solana developer ecosystem grows, so does the need for clear expectations around breaking API and behavior changes affecting applications and tooling built for Solana.
+As the Powerledger blockchain developer ecosystem grows, so does the need for clear expectations around breaking API and behavior changes affecting applications and tooling built for the Powerledger blockchain, and other Solana based blockchain clusters.

-In a perfect world, Solana development could continue at a very fast pace without ever causing issues for existing developers.
+In a perfect world, blockchain development could continue at a very fast pace without ever causing issues for existing developers.
 However, some compromises will need to be made and so this document attempts to clarify and codify the process for new releases.

 ### Expectations

-- Solana software releases include APIs, SDKs, and CLI tooling (with a few [exceptions](#exceptions)).
+- Powerledger blockchain software releases include APIs, SDKs, and CLI tooling (with a few [exceptions](#exceptions)).
-- Solana software releases follow semantic versioning, more details below.
+- Powerledger blockchain software releases follow semantic versioning, more details below.
 - Software for a `MINOR` version release will be compatible across all software on the same `MAJOR` version.